 http://www.schweizerische-metallhandelsag.ch

-many thanks for all the info to the metals. page will list some of them on my use, if that's ok.
+many thanks for the many info to the metal. will also use some of it on my page if that's ok.

-am just a portal to the spice theme metals / strategic metals build.
+'m just a portal on the subject of spice metals / strategic metals build.